shakirul6996/ns-O-RAN-flexric/README.md

 pip3 install influxdb
 ```
 <br /><br /><br /><br />
-Here, comes the part:
+Here, comes the part: <br />
 After installing everything you GUI will not run or connect with ns-3.
-So there are possible fix you can try for you situation different solution can help you here.<br />
+So there are possible fix you can try for you situation different solution can help you here.(if your GUI is running with machine IP mentioned above then you can skip this part)<br />
 ![FlexRIC build error screenshot](fig/13.png)